 “Boot” or “Car Boot”

-A device attached to the wheel of vehicle in order to prevent the vehicle from being able to move.
+A device attached to the wheel of a vehicle in order to prevent the vehicle from being able to move.
 If you drive your car while it has a “boot” on it, you will cause significant damage to your vehicle.
 If you do not pay your parking tickets, your car may be “booted.”

 Large city park located 3 miles north of campus.
-Great views of the mountains, 2 mile loop course with exercise stations and access to the Flagstaff Urban Trail/Mount Elden trail systems which include miles of trails for hiking, jogging or mountain biking.
+Great views of the mountains, 2-mile loop course with exercise stations and access to the Flagstaff Urban Trail/Mount Elden trail systems which include miles of trails for hiking, jogging or mountain biking.

 Living, eating and sleeping outside (or in a tent), usually with a friend or group, for 1 night or more.

-Annual event held in September with music, food, animals, rides and other events.
+An annual event held in September with music, food, animals, rides and other events.

 Outdoor game played by attempting to land a disc (or Frisbee) in a metal basket.
 Popular activity in Flagstaff